theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     The `concatenate_illumina_lanes` task concatenates Illumina FASTQ files from multiple lanes into a single file.
 This task only runs if the `read1_lane2` input file has been provided.
 All read1 lanes are concatenated together and are used in subsequent tasks, as are the read2 lanes.
 These concatenated files are also provided as output.

-    !!! techdetails "Concatenate Illumina Lanes Technical Details" The `concatenate_illumina_lanes` task is run twice, once for raw reads and once for clean reads.
-The task is the same for both PE and SE workflows.
+    !!! techdetails "Concatenate Illumina Lanes Technical Details" The `concatenate_illumina_lanes` task is run before any downstream steps take place.

         |  | Links |
         | --- | --- |